imagej/imagej.github.io/_pages/plugins/transform-virtual-stack-slices.md

 -   **Transform folder**: You have a folder with the transform files (from a [Register Virtual Stack Slices](/plugins/register-virtual-stack-slices) execution).
 -   **Interpolate**: Toggle the interpolation for the result images.

-**Step 1**: launch the "Plugins - Transform - Transform Virtual Stack Slices" plugin. {% include thumbnail src='/media/Main-Dialog-Transform Virtual Stack.png' title='Transform Virtual Stack main dialog'%} **Step 2**: choose the source, output and transform folders:
+**Step 1**: launch the "Plugins - Transform - Transform Virtual Stack Slices" plugin. {% include thumbnail src='/media/main-dialog-transform-virtual-stack.png' title='Transform Virtual Stack main dialog'%} **Step 2**: choose the source, output and transform folders:

 -   Select a source folder containing the slices, at one slice per image file.
 -   Select the target folder where resulting transformed slices will be automatically stored as TIFF files.